devnulli/EvlWatcher/README.md

 - first, i want to say THANK YOU, to everyone who donated
 - finally, we have received enough donations, so we can sign the next release. (and afford 3 beers on top of that)
 - it contains minor bugfixes and corrections, but nothing interesting apart from that its signed now.
-- it is planned to be released in mid-January, depending on when the dongle from certum.eu arrives (it's already ordered)
+- it is planned to be released in mid-January, depending on when the dongle from certum.eu arrives (it's already ordered) [update 2021-01-06: still waiting for it]

 ### 2020-11-10 release of v2.0 finally complete